OpenHD/QOpenHD/readme.md

 On Android there seem to be some hardware acceleration issues with the currently committed QtGStreamer code.
 QGroundControl has a newer version of it where they have implemented hardware acceleration on Android, but it didn't actually work on my test device (the `androidmedia` GStreamer plugin can't be loaded, so the accelerated decoders are not avalable).

 Video should be working fine on iOS, Mac, Windows and Linux, as most machines can handle software decoding without trouble (it works, it's just not efficient and wastes battery power).

+## Platforms

+The code is mostly C++ and uses the Qt framework, specifically QtQuick which is designed for portability and renders using OpenGL.

+This allows the same app to run on Windows, Mac, Linux, iOS, and Android, as well as directly on the GroundPi itself (either using the official touchscreen or an HDMI screen + mouse).

+## Code architecture

+The core is C++ (in `src`), and the UI is designed with QtQuick, which is an OpenGL accelerated, declarative UI framework.
+You can find the UI files in `qml`.

+QtQuick is designed to be an MVC code architecture, and QOpenHD follows that pattern for the most part.
+The UI layer is separated into declarative UI "forms" with a matching logic-only layer them, you can see that in the file names for most of the components (there will be a -Form.ui.qml for each one).

+There is a small amount of "glue" code in the QML layer, the language is basically Javascript but designed to integrate with QML.
+There is more of this in the QML layer than I would like at the moment but some of it can be moved down to C++ in the future.

 ## Building